nitr8/obe/README.md

-# Windows OBE (Berner Oberland Edition)
+# Windows BOE (Berner Oberland Edition)

-Windows OBE / is a stripped down, hardened windows 10/11 x86/x64/arm64 image think of it as a pure bare metal OS.
+Windows BOE / is a stripped down, hardened windows 10/11 x86/x64/arm64 image think of it as a pure bare metal OS.

 It’s not an image as per say, more a process of taking an image provided by Microsoft and stripping it in a supported documented manner.
 No tools, no tricks just pure RTFM stuff.